hasan-kal/e-commerce-follow-along/README.md

 # Milestone 23: Place Order Functionality

 Welcome to Milestone 23!
 In this milestone, we focused on implementing the "Place Order" functionality, which includes creating a button inside the cart to place an order, creating a select address page, and writing a backend schema to store order details.
 This milestone helps in understanding the flow of placing an order and handling addresses in an e-commerce application.

+# Milestone 24: Order Confirmation Page

+Welcome to Milestone 24!
+In this milestone, we focused on creating the "Order Confirmation" page, where we display the products being ordered, the selected delivery address, and the total price of the cart.
+This step is essential in the checkout process and helps users review their order before finalizing the purchase.